 Pronunciation often gets omitted in the young learner classroom due to lack of time.
 The next two activities are practical examples of how songs, rhymes and chants can be easily incorporated into lessons to help develop our learners’ pronunciation.

-This rhyme makes little sense but has the functional purpose of selecting someone from the group by process of elimination.
-The children each put a fist into the circle and chant together as one person taps each fist in turn as each word of the rhyme is said.
-The child tapped on the last word of the rhyme is out.
-This is a great way to practice long vowel sounds and sentence stress, and to teach the concept of syllables.
+The lyrics of this “counting out’’ chant don’t make sense but it has the functional purpose of selecting someone from the group by process of elimination.
+The children each put a fist into the circle and say the chant as one person taps each hand.
+The child tapped on the last syllable of the chant is out.
+This is a great way to practice long vowel sounds, sentence stress and teach the concept of syllables.
 Use it in your lessons every time you need to choose someone to be ‘it’ in a game or even just for fun.

 Miss Mary Mack